rhustudent/web/README.md

-# Project
+# CCEE411 - Web Project

-by some rhu students
+by rhu students

 Step 1: clone file and paste in xampp/htdocs